Cosmological dynamics of multifield dark energy: Explicit models

 We now perform analytical and numerical analyses of specific and simple classes of multifield dark energy models, and show explicitly how easily large turning rates can be achieved without tuning the initial conditions of the dynamical system.
 We also demonstrate that such models generically satisfy theoretical viability conditions imposed by the swampland conjectures.

 We consider a potential of the form

 where $V_0$, $\alpha$, $m$ and $r_0$ are free parameters to be determined observationally.
-As argued in \rcite{Akrami:2020zfz}, this is arguably the simplest potential in an effective field theory framework which allows for the ``spinning" solutions we wish to study.\footnote{This is not an exhaustive study of all two-field models; see \rcite{Cicoli:2020cfj,Cicoli:2020noz,Anguelova:2021jxu} for other examples of cosmologically-viable choices of $f$ and $V$.} Additionally, we assume that the field-space metric \eqref{eq:metric} only depends on $r$ and consider two specific forms for the field-space function $f(r,\theta)=f(r)$:\footnote{From now on, we set $\Mp = 1$.} \begin{itemize} \item {\bf Power-law metric with} {\boldmath $f(r) = r^p$}: The Ricci curvature corresponding to this field-space metric is $\mathcal{R} = -p(p-2)/(2r^2)$, and we allow the parameter $p$ to take any positive or negative values.
-This means that, depending on the value of $p$, the field space can be positively curved (for $p\in (0,2)$), flat (for $p=0,2$), or negatively curved (for $p<0$ and $p>2$).
+As argued in \rcite{Akrami:2020zfz}, this is a minimal potential in an effective field theory framework which allows for the ``spinning" solutions we wish to study, consisting of a mass term (after shifting $r$) and a term softly breaking the $\theta$ shift symmetry.\footnote{This is not an exhaustive study of all two-field models; see \rcite{Cicoli:2020cfj,Cicoli:2020noz,Anguelova:2021jxu} for other examples of cosmologically viable choices of $f$ and $V$.} Additionally, we assume that the field-space metric \eqref{eq:metric} only depends on $r$ and consider two specific forms for the field-space function $f(r,\theta)=f(r)$:\footnote{From now on, we set $\Mp = 1$.} \begin{itemize} \item {\bf Power-law metric with} {\boldmath $f(r) = r^p$}: The Ricci curvature corresponding to this field-space metric is $\mathcal{R} = -p(p-2)/(2r^2)$, and we allow the parameter $p$ to take any positive or negative values.
+This means that, depending on the value of $p$, the field space can be positively curved [for $p\in (0,2)$], flat (for $p=0,2$), or negatively curved (for $p<0$ and $p>2$).
 For the flat metric with $p=2$, the fields $r$ and $\theta$ have a direct polar coordinate interpretation.
 This is the case studied in \rcite{Akrami:2020zfz}, where it was shown that the de Sitter condition is satisfied with a dark energy equation of state $w_{\phi} \approx -1$.